What is Oxandrin?

 painful or difficult urination;

-Women receiving oxandrolone may develop male characteristics, which could be irreversible if testosterone treatment is continued.
-Stop taking this medicine and call your doctor at once if you notice any of these signs of excess testosterone:
+Women receiving Oxandrin may develop male characteristics, which could be irreversible if testosterone treatment is continued.
+Stop taking Oxandrin and call your doctor at once if you notice any of these signs of excess testosterone:

 changes in menstrual periods;